 Many Loyola College of Law graduates devote their careers to public service work as advocates for traditionally underserved communities.
 Given a significant law school debt burden, such careers might not be feasible without some form of assistance.
 Since 1991, the Gillis Long Poverty Law Center’s Loan Repayment Assistance Program (LRAP) has tried to address this problem and remains committed to furthering its goal of providing quality legal assistance to communities across the country.

-The Gillis Long Poverty Law Center gratefully acknowledges the generous financial support from John and June Makdisi and the Kendall Vick Public Law Foundation.
-Using all sources of funding, since 1991, the Gillis Long Poverty Law Center granted over 900 awards totaling more than 3 million dollars.
+The Gillis Long Poverty Law Center gratefully acknowledges the generous financial support from John and June Makdisi and the Louisiana Bar Foundation Kendall Vick Public Law Fund.
+Using all sources of funding, since 1991, the Gillis Long Poverty Law Center granted over 1,100 awards totaling more than 3.7 million dollars.

 LRAP assistance is not available for periods of unemployment or volunteer employment.
 LRAP is also not available for loans from family and friends, for personal loans from banks or other sources.
 Although LRAP includes undergraduate loans, it does not include loans for other graduate school debt.